DraconMarius/bear2obsidian/README.md

 - [ ] Require installation of node.js
 - [x] Tags with spaces
 > Tags with spaces will now create the folder using original name with spaces, but will fix the tag in the markdown itself with `_` so it can be recognised by Obsidian
-- [ ] Create/Edit Time
+- [X] Create/ ~~Edit~~ Time
-> ~~Create/Edit Time as YAML implemented.
-Not sure if able to retain the created/edited time without explicitely writing it to the file.~~ in progress
+> Ability to retain birthtime is implemented.
+Instead of copying over to new export folder after formatting, it directly write to the original file and moved it to the destination folder.
+Edit time then will be the imported time.
+(I wasn't able to get both, and end up prioritized file create time for now)

 *please note that this is mainly to automate the transition, and make it a tad bit easier for myself.
 Instead of manually sorting through your notes one by one and creating a folder manually.
 Please keep in mind that you might still have to make some fine-tune and reorganize your notes once your got it imported to Obsidian!*